Preparing for Residency

 If you’re feeling disappointed on Match Day, you are not alone

 As a medical student, matching to a residency position is a thrill.
-Yet there is no guarantee that things will work out according to your plan come Match Day next month, in terms of landing your No. 1 ranked choice of residency program.
+Yet—in terms of landing your No. 1 ranked choice of residency program—there is no guarantee that things will work out according to your plan come Match Day.
 And when they do not, you may feel as though you’re alone in your disappointment.

 “If something feels off or feels wrong, it’s really common.
-A lot of unexpected things can happen and no one really has control over the algorithm,” said AMA member Laura E. Halpin, MD, who completed her psychiatry residency and fellowship training at the University of California, Los Angeles, Semel Institute for Neuroscience and Behavior.
+A lot of unexpected things can happen and no one really has control over the algorithm,” said AMA member Laura E. Halpin, MD, who completed her psychiatry residency and fellowship training in Los Angeles.

 “The disappointment is a real challenge. … It’s easy to feel you failed or did something wrong if you don’t get your top choice.”